Oli Kebble: International career

 In 2012, Kebble was part of the South Africa Under-20 side that won the 2012 IRB Junior World Championship held in South Africa.
 He made a substitute appearances in their opening match against Ireland and started the other pool matches against Italy and England.
 He also came on as a substitute in the semi-final against Argentina, but was an unused substitute in the final against New Zealand.

 Kebble made his international debut for Scotland against Georgia on 23 October 2020.

 Personal life

 Kebble did his A-levels at Dulwich College in London, England.
 He is the son of Guy Kebble, a rugby union prop who played in four test matches for the Springboks during the 1993 South Africa rugby union tour of Argentina and the 1994 South Africa rugby union tour of New Zealand.
 He is the nephew of controversial late mining magnate Brett Kebble.

-Whilst at the Stormers academy, Kebble shared a flat with Huw Jones his former team mate at Glasgow Warriors.
+Whilst at the Stormers academy, Kebble shared a flat with Huw Jones, his former teammate at Glasgow Warriors.
 To supplement their income Kebble worked managing an office of a security firm and Jones worked in a bar.